Ted Leo and the Pharmacists: 2001–2005: Lookout! Records, Hearts of Oak, and Shake the Sheets

-Touch and Go Records years
+2006-present: Touch and Go Records, Living with the Living, and The Brutalist Bricks

 In 2006, Ted Leo and the Pharmacists left Lookout! amidst financial crises within the label, and signed a new contract with Chicago-based Touch and Go Records.
 The band's popularity continued to expand through constant touring and performances at large festivals such as the Coachella Valley Music and Arts Festival and the Pitchfork Music Festival.
 Their fourth full-band album, Living with the Living, was released on March 20, 2007.
 First-run copies of the album also included the Mo' Living EP.
-Former guitarist Canty rejoined them for touring in support of Living with the Living.
+Canty rejoined them for touring in support of Living with the Living.

 Bassist Lerner played his last show with the band at McCarren Park Pool in Brooklyn, NY on August 12, 2007.
-Marty "Violence" Key of the (Young) Pioneers replaced him on tour,.
+Marty "Violence" Key, formerly of the (Young) Pioneers, replaced him on tour,.
 In April 2008, the band recorded a performance for the Beautiful Noise concert series in Toronto.
 They then performed as openers for six dates of Pearl Jam's 2008 U.S. tour in June.

 They toured with Against Me! and Future of the Left in September and October 2008.

 On September 15, 2008, the band released a surprise digital EP, Rapid Response, in response to the violence at the 2008 Republican National Convention in St. Paul, Minnesota.
 The EP was made available on the Touch and Go website for a choice of prices with all proceeds going to Democracy Now! and Food Not Bombs of St. Paul.

 The Pharmacists' most recent album, The Brutalist Bricks, was released on March 9, 2010, followed by a tour of the United States and Europe.
 In September 2011, Key left the band to open a record store.
-The band has continued as a trio with Canty taking over on bass.
+The band continued as a trio with Canty taking over on bass.

 In a 2012 interview, Leo alluded to a new album to be released that summer, which has yet to be issued.
-In 2017, Leo released The Hanged Man under his own name.
+In 2017, Leo released The Hanged Man under his own name after funding it through a Kickstarter campaign.

-On March 4, 2022, Ted Leo released a new EP titled "Andy, Come Out" on his Bandcamp, featuring two new songs and a cover of the song "Ping Pong" by Stereolab that Ted had played live the night before.
-This was followed up by "The Old 200 EP" on April 1.
+On March 4, 2022, Leo released an EP titled Andy, Come Out on his Bandcamp, featuring two new songs and a cover of the song "Ping Pong" by Stereolab that Leo had played live the night before.
+This was followed up by The Old 200 EP a month later.
+He sporadically put out more EPs throughout the rest of the year, all credited under the Pharmacists name.

+On February 13, 2024, Leo announced the Pharmacists would be going on a US tour in celebration of the 20th anniversary of Shake The Sheets with opening support from Ekko Astral and Diners.